UmukoroG/umukoroG/README.md

 **Hi, Welcome to my GitHub**

-🔭 I’m software developer specialized in building scalable and maintainable application systems.
+🔭 I’m software developer specialized in building scalable and maintainable systems.

 📫 How to reach me: godbless.umukoro@yahoo.com